one-touch-provisioning/otp-gitops/README.md

 *Note:* Our aim is to reduce these steps in future releases of the asset.

-You will need to update the `tenents/cloudpaks/cp4i/cp4i-placement-rule.yaml` file within the `mcm-aiops-gitops-apps` repository to match the cluster you wish to deploy the Cloud Pak to and commit to Git.
+You will need to update the `tenents/cloudpaks/cp4i/cp4i-placement-rule.yaml` file within the `otp-gitops-apps` repository to match the cluster you wish to deploy the Cloud Pak to and commit to Git.

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1